-Lorenzo Caprini,1 Umberto Marini Bettolo Marconi,2 Andrea Puglisi,3 and Angelo Vulpiani4
+Lorenzo Caprini,1 Umberto Marini Bettolo Marconi,2 D Andrea Puglisi,3 D and Angelo Vulpiani4

+AFFILIATIONS
-1) Gran Sasso Science Institute (GSSI), Via.
-F. Crispi 7, 67100 L'Aquila, Italy

-2) Scuola di Scienze e Tecnologie, Università di Camerino, Via Madonna delle Carceri, 62032, Camerino, INFN Perugia, Italy

-3) CNR-ISC, Consiglio Nazionale delle Ricerche, Dipartimento di Fisica, Università La Sapienza, P.le A. Moro 2, 00185 Rome, Italy

-4) Dipartimento di Fisica, Università di Roma Sapienza, I-00185, Rome, Italy
+- Gran Sasso Science Institute (GSSI), Via.
+F. Crispi 7, 67100 L'Aquila, Italy - 2Scuola di Scienze e Tecnologie, Università di Camerino, Via Madonna delle Carceri, 62032 Camerino, Italy and INFN, Perugia, Italy - 3CNR-ISC, Consiglio Nazionale delle Ricerche, Dipartimento di Fisica, Università La Sapienza, P.le A. Moro 2, 00185 Rome, Italy - 4Dipartimento di Fisica, Università di Roma Sapienza, I-00185 Rome, Italy

-(Dated: 18 December 2018)
+Note: This article is part of the Special Topic "Chemical Physics of Active Matter" in J. Chem.
+Phys.

+ABSTRACT

 We study a system of non-interacting active particles, propelled by colored noises, characterized by an activity time τ , and confined by a double-well potential.
 A straightforward application of this system is the problem of barrier crossing of active particles, which has been studied only in the limit of small activity.
 When τ is sufficiently large, equilibrium-like approximations break down in the barrier crossing region.
-In the model under investigation, it emerges a sort of "negative temperature" region, and numerical simulations confirm the presence of non-convex local velocity distributions.
+In the model under investigation, it emerges as a sort of "negative temperature" region, and numerical simulations confirm the presence of non-convex local velocity distributions.
 We propose, in the limit of large τ , approximate equations for the typical trajectories which successfully predict many aspects of the numerical results.
 The local breakdown of detailed balance and its relation with a recent definition of non-equilibrium heat exchange is also discussed.